 Joyce Johnson

-Both Cassady and Johnson were famous for their presence in Beat social history, for dating Beat writers, and for writing popular memoirs of their time with Kerouac & co.
-But whereas Cassady was no great writer, but remembered in popular memory for her memoirs (part of which became a terrible Hollywood movie), Johnson was a talented and respected writer in her own right.
+Both Cassady and Johnson were famous for their presence in Beat social history, for dating Beat writers, and for writing popular memoirs of their time with Kerouac and co.
+But whereas Cassady was no great writer, remembered in popular memory for her memoirs, Johnson was a talented and respected writer in her own right.

-She won the National Book Circle Critics award for her Minor Characters, her memoir of her time with Kerouac between 1957 and 1958.
+She won the National Book Circle Critics award for Minor Characters, a memoir of her time with Kerouac between 1957 and 1958.
 Door Wide Open is a collection of their correspondence over the same period of time.

-Outside the fame of being Kerouac’s gal, Johnson has written several novels, as well as articles for Harper’s, Harper’s Bazaar, The New York Times Magazine, The New Yorker, Vanity Fair and the Washington Post.
+Outside the fame of being Kerouac’s girlfriend, Johnson has written several novels, as well as articles for Harper’s, Harper’s Bazaar, The New York Times Magazine, The New Yorker, Vanity Fair and the Washington Post.
+She has also written for Beatdom.

 Diane di Prima